Professor of Education (0.8)

 Thanks for your understanding.

-I am currently (2018) Professor of Education at the Department of Education of Brunel University London (0.8) and Visiting Professor (Professor II) at NLA University College, Bergen, Norway.
+I am currently (2018) Professor of Education at the Department of Education of Brunel University London (0.8) and Visiting Professor (Professor II) at NLA University College, Bergen & the University of Agder, Norway.
 Since April 2016 I hold the NIVOZ Professorship for Education at the University of Humanistic Studies, the Netherlands (0.2).

 Before this I worked at universities in Luxembourg, Scotland (University of Stirling), England (University of Exeter), and the Netherlands (Utrecht, Leiden and Groningen) and held Visiting Professorships at the University of Orebro, Sweden, Malardalen University, Sweden, and ArtEZ Institute of the Arts, the Netherlands.